kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 for more details).

 With recent changes in Cluster API, we can now have finer control on the drain process, and thus we propose a new `MachineDrainRule` CRD to make the drain rules configurable per Pod.
-Additionally, we're proposing annotations that workload cluster admins can add to individual Pods to control their drain behavior.
+Additionally, we're proposing labels that workload cluster admins can add to individual Pods to control their drain behavior.

 This would be a huge improvement over the “standard” `kubectl drain` aligned implementation we have today and help to